 After this winter, I never thought it would happen, but spring is right around the corner.
 Spring sports and training has begun.
 Soccer, Baseball/Softball, and Track and Field are about to ramp up.
 For the athletes involved at all levels, this means an increased demand on their bodies.
 During the average soccer game, a player could run up to 5 miles.
 Double headers can mean up to 7-8 hours in the field.
 I think it goes without saying, if you are not putting the right fuel in your body, it would be pretty easy to run out of gas.
 Read More

-As we head into the holiday season, you might notice that you are feeling a little more tired, a little less motivated, and overall a little “down.”
+You might notice that you are feeling a little more tired, a little less motivated, and overall a little “down.”
 You are not alone!
 This happens to many people every year as the cold creeps in.
-As the days shorten and the stress of the holidays increases, people tend to come down with the “winter blues”.
+As the days shorten, people tend to come down with the “winter blues”.
 Here are 6 ways that you can beat them and enjoy the winter season.
 Read More